-For example, by checking inventory levels with AR scanning, retailers can display available stock levels by individual product.
-In the video, items with a low inventory level are indicated with an augmented red light generated by barcode scan.
-Associates can also focus on a specific product to generate critical product information using AR displays.
+For example, by checking inventory levels with AR scanning, retailers can display available stock levels by individual products.
+In the video above, items with a low inventory level are indicated with an augmented red light generated by barcode scans.
+Associates can also focus on a specific product to access critical product information using AR displays.

-This provides real-time inventory transparency, allowing retailers to maximize shelf availability and minimize out-of-stocks, boosting sales and customer satisfaction.
-AR scanning also allows the type of immediate insight into inventory levels necessary to support seamless retail activities such as buy online pickup in store (BOPIS).
-Click here to download our white paper, “Enabling Seamless Retail with Mobile Data Capture.”
+AR scanning provides real-time inventory transparency, allowing retailers to maximize shelf availability, minimize out-of-stocks and boost sales and customer satisfaction.
+AR scanning also unlocks immediate insight into inventory levels necessary to support seamless retail activities such as Buy Online Pickup In Store (BOPIS).
+Learn more about how AR scanning supports BOPIS operations here.

 Other innovative retail uses for AR scanning at the shelf include price label verification.
 By scanning both text and barcode, retailers can confirm the accuracy of prices with an AR indicator.
 If a price is incorrectly labeled, the correct price can be overlaid into the scan display using AR.
 Easy and real-time detection and resolution of price label errors can allow retailers to avoid potential local and state fines, as well as customer dissatisfaction and the time and expense of manual price label reviews.

-All of this enhanced ability to locate products and correct supply chain error can provide retailers with critical advantage in supply chain efficiency and customer satisfaction.
-There can also be significant positive impact on the bottom line.
+This enhanced ability to locate products and correct supply chain errors provides retailers with a critical advantage in supply chain efficiency and customer satisfaction.

 AR scanning can also be successfully applied to customer-facing barcode scanning workflows.
 Virtual overlays can inform customers of discounts, special characteristics (such as gluten-free foods), upsell and cross-sell offers, social media reviews, stock levels, and other valuable product data.
 Increases in customer satisfaction, visit frequency and market basket size will all likely follow.